Call for Abstract

 Peritoneal dialysis: In peritoneal dialysis no artificial kidney is used.
 The peritoneum (lining inside your abdomen) is used as a filter instead of artificial kidney.
 Peritoneal dialysis is of two types they are continuous cycling peritoneal dialysis and continuous ambulatory peritoneal dialysis.
 Peritoneal dialysis is used in kidney failure patients.

-- Track 6-6Epidemiology, Outcomes and Health Services Research in Dialysis
+- Track 7-5Epidemiology, Outcomes and Health Services Research in Dialysis

 End-stage kidney disease is also known as the end-stage renal disease (ESRD).
 ESRD is mostly caused by diabetes and hypertension.
 The kidneys of people having ESRD function below 10 percent of their normal ability, which may mean they are barely functioning or not functioning.

-Acute renal failure, previously called acute kidney injury (AKI), is a sudden and unexpected loss of kidney function that develops within a week.
+Acute renal failure, formally called acute kidney injury (AKI), is a sudden and unforeseen loss of kidney function that develops inside seven days.
 Acute renal failure (formerly known as acute kidney injury) is a disease distinguished by the acute loss of the kidney's eliminatory function and is commonly diagnosed through the accumulation of urea and creatinine or reduced urine output, or both.
 Acute kidney injury may lead to a number of kidney problems, including high potassium levels, metabolic acidosis, changes in body fluid balance, uremia, also effects on other body systems ultimately leads to death.
 People who have experienced acute kidney injury may have high incidence of chronic kidney disease in the future.
 Controlling measures includes treatment of the root cause and supportive care, such as kidney transplantation.

-- Track 8-2Acute Kidney Injury - Onco-Nephrology (Diseases)
+- Track 9-2Acute Kidney Injury - Onco-Nephrology (Diseases)

-- Track 8-5Acute Kidney Injury – Update on CRRT, SLED, etc
+- Track 9-5Acute Kidney Injury – Update on CRRT, SLED, etc

 The Kidney is the most commonly transplanted organ from a living donor and the decreased donor transplantation is a transplant where the donated kidney takes from died person.
 Immunosuppressive medications that help suppress the immune system.
 Pediatric kidney transplantation is accepted as the treatment option for children with final stage of renal disease.
 HLA and ABO incompatible transplantations conduct in end-stage kidney disease individuals.
 Hyper acute rejection usually takes place within the first 24 hours after transplantation.
 Chronic acute kidney rejection occurs months to years following transplantation.
 Nephrology treatment will depend on the stage of kidney diseases.
 Stages one, two and three can usually be treated.
 Treatment involves making changes to the lifestyle and, in some cases, taking medication to control the blood pressure and lower your blood cholesterol levels.
 This should help prevent further damage to the kidneys and circulation.
 Immunologic deregulation leads to the development of autoimmune diseases both limited to the kidney or as part of systemic illness.
 These include primary glomerular diseases and interstitial nephritis.